pangratz/ember-couchdb-adapter/README.md

 CouchDBAdapter for ember data
 =============================

 CouchDBAdapter for [Ember Data](https://github.com/emberjs/data).
 This adapter communicates with a CouchDB backend as specified in http://wiki.apache.org/couchdb/HTTP_Document_API.
-It currently offers support for the basic operations to create, update and delete a record. `findMany` and `findAll` are also implemented.
-So the latter can work, you need to add a view named `by-ember-type` in your design document.
-The views' `map` function should look like this:
+It currently offers support for the basic operations to create, update and delete a record. `find` and `findMany` are also implemented out of the box.
+To make `findAll` working, you need to add a view named `by-ember-type` in your design document, which' `map` function should look like this:

 ``` javascript
 function(doc) {